 10. Three-Calculation GPA: The College of Engineering uses three GPA calculations to evaluate students for admission and continuation.
-These calculations employ only the grades received in courses that are applicable to the engineering degree being sought.
+These calculations employ only the grades received in courses that are applicable to the degree being sought.
 Any references in this catalog to the three-calculation GPA requirement mean that the student's GPA must meet or exceed the requirement in each of the following three categories:

 - all courses

 - all math, science, and engineering courses, and